Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity

 At level 1, your strikes grow in power as you lose yourself to the flow of battle.
 Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack), and gain an additional benefit based on the number of stacks of Rhythm that you currently have.
+The number of remaining uses resets at the start of each of your turns.

 You may use this feature twice per round at level 9, and three times per round at level 17.